mochidev/MDAboutControllerDemo/README.md

     $ git submodule init
     $ git submodule update

-To include it into your projects either download the [source](https://github.com/mochidev/MDAboutController), or run the following on your git repo:
+To include it into your own projects either download the [source](https://github.com/mochidev/MDAboutController), or run the following on your git repo: